ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 }
 ```

-Running this test gives us the obvious counter example:
+Running this test gives us the obvious counterexample:

 ```
 Running 1 tests for src/Test.sol:TestAdd